 2) And, then such letters become our printed living history from the eyes of the soldier in the field with their boots on the ground and with a perspective which can endure for generations so that we may not ever forget them, their sacrifices for us…even some 91 years later.

 And, now on to my grandmothers original article, “A Find!

 Mail To the American Expeditionary Forces in Siberia; 1918-1920

 (Citation: Faulstich, Edith M. A Find.
 [Yonkers, N.Y.]: Faulstich, 1960-1963)

 (Retyped below as it was originally reprinted by the

 By August 1918, the first American troops landed in Vladivostok.
 They were not alone.
 England, France, Canada, Italy and Japan also officially sent troops in one great allied effort.
 Belgians, Serbians.
 Arabs and Chinese were also in evidence.
-And there were hordes of Austian, Hungarian and German prisoners-of-war who had been released after the November 1917 revolution.
-In addition, there were some 1O0,000 Czehoslovakians in Siberia.
+And there were hordes of Austrian, Hungarian and German prisoners-of-war who had been released after the November 1917 revolution.
+In addition, there were some 100,000 Czehoslovakians in Siberia.
 They were ostensibly our reason for intervention.
-Unhappy about with their association with the Centeral Powers, these Czechoslovakians had defected on the Russian front and had hoped to assist the Allies.
+Unhappy about with their association with the Central Powers, these Czechoslovakian had defected on the Russian front and had hoped to assist the Allies.

 According to President Wilson who sent instructions to General Graves, who was placed in command of the troops in Siberia, we were to help the Czech troops

-reach Vladivostok safely; were to maintain the railwiiys in order to keep our stores of stocks in Russia on the move and were to assist the Russians.
+reach Vladivostok safely; were to maintain the railways to keep our stores of stocks in Russia on the move and were to assist the Russians.
 But we

 were, in no circumstances to interfere in the political problems of the Russians.
 All of this was about three months before the signing of the the Armistice of World War I on November 11, 1918.
 After that date conditions almost changed as rapidly